Chapter 13:

 What had happened to me was the result of random chance.
 I’d been in the wrong place at the wrong time and had gotten swept away to another world.
 If John had gone to use the restroom first, he would’ve been the one to disappear.

-There was no meaning to any of this.
+There was no meaning to any of what had happened.

 “...”